ysaikai/ysaikai.github.io/_pages/about.md

 * Bachelor of Economics (Honours), [the Australian National University](https://www.rse.anu.edu.au), Australia, 2014
 * Bachelor of AgriCommerce, [Massey University](https://www.massey.ac.nz), New Zealand, 2013

 Because of the professional background, I am competent in software design and coding.
 I like Python but also feel comfortable with others (e.g. R, Julia, Matlab, and Java).
-Aside from software engineering, I am trained in economics, machine learning, statistics at graduate levels and mathematics at an undergraduate level.
+Aside from software engineering, I am trained in economics, machine learning, and statistics at graduate levels, and mathematics at an undergraduate level.
 Being a PhD student was luxury in my life, and I enjoyed myself in the following classes at UW-Madison.

 <table>
   <tr>